FAQs

 How is my GPA calculated?

 To determine the GPA we count back chronologically starting from the most recent, applicable 60 credits completed by January 1st of the admission year until we hit 60 credits.
-If the 60 credits lands in the middle of a semester we take the average of the whole semester.
 Courses taken in Spring/Summer terms, exchange programs and graduate programs are counted in the GPA.
+When counting back if the last semester credits total more than 60 all credits will be used in the calculation.
+We do not pick and choose which courses to use or average the semester to equal 60 credits.

 Certificate-level and Diploma-level courses, activity courses in phys. ed, studio/performance courses in fine arts, practicum courses, pass/fail courses and seminar/research/thesis courses are not included in the calculation of the admission GPA.
 Repeated courses, or courses of repeated content of previously passed or failed courses are not included in the calculation.
 If applying with any courses listed as in progress after January 1st (winter term) of the year of admission they will not be calculated in the GPA calculation.